AN/SPS-67: History

 The AN/SPS-67 is a solid-state replacement for the AN/SPS-10 radar, using a more reliable antenna and incorporating standard electronic module technology for simpler repair and maintenance.
 The SPS-67 provides excellent performance in rain and sea clutter, and is useful in harbor navigation, since the radar is capable of detecting buoys and small obstructions without difficulty.

-The AN/SPS-67(V)1 version radar is a two-dimensional (azimuth and range) pulsed radar set primarily designed for surface operations with a secondary capability of anti-ship missile and low flier detection.
+The AN/SPS-67(V)1 version radar is a two-dimensional (azimuth and range) pulsed radar set primarily designed for surface operations with a secondary capability of anti-ship missile and low flyer detection.
 The radar set operates in the 5.45-5.825 GHz range, using a coaxial magnetron as the transmitter output tube.
 The transmitter/receiver is capable of operation in several pulse width settings: a long (1.0 μs), medium (0.25 μs), or short (0.10 μs) pulse mode to enhance radar performance for specific operational or tactical situations.
 Pulse repetition frequencies (PRF) of 750, 1200, and 2400 pulses/second are used for the long, medium, and short pulse modes, respectively.
 The higher PRF settings coupled with the shortest pulse increases the resolution of the return and enables the radar operator/observer to discern or differentiate between a single large target or 2 smaller targets in close proximity to each other.